ibm-cloud-docs/discovery-data/query-concepts.md

 ## Query types
 {: #query-dql-params}

-{{site.data.keyword.discoveryshort}} accepts the following query types:
+{{site.data.keyword.discoveryshort}} accepts one of the following query types:

 Discovery Query Language (DQL)
 :    Finds documents with values of interest in specific fields in your documents.

-    The following parameters of the Query API accept the {{site.data.keyword.discoveryshort}} Query Language syntax:
+    The following parameter uses {{site.data.keyword.discoveryshort}} Query Language syntax to define the search criteria:

-    - `filter`
     - `query`
-    - `aggregation`

-    For more information about the {{site.data.keyword.discoveryshort}} Query Language, see [DQL overview](/docs/discovery-data?topic=discovery-data-query-dql-overview).

 Natural Language Query (NLQ)
 :    Finds answers to queries that are written in natural language.
 NLQ requests accept a text string value.

+    NLQ queries are specified by using the following parameter of the Query API:

+    - `natural_language_query`

+Along with the query that you specify by using one of the supported query types, you can include one or both of the following parameters.
+The values for these parameters are also specified by using the DQL syntax:

+- `filter`
+- `aggregation`

+For more information about the {{site.data.keyword.discoveryshort}} Query Language, see [DQL overview](/docs/discovery-data?topic=discovery-data-query-dql-overview).

 Queries that are submitted from the product user interface are natural language queries.

-    NLQ queries are specifying by using the following parameter of the Query API:

-    - `natural_language_query`

 A few other supported parameters are specified and given default values based on the project type in use.
 For more information, see [Default query settings](/docs/discovery-data?topic=discovery-data-query-defaults).

 {{site.data.keyword.discoveryshort}} does not log query request data.
 You cannot opt in to request logging.
 {: note}